Secure CheckoutPersonal information is secured with SSL technology.

 Biometals in Autism Spectrum Disorders focuses on trace metals and autism.
 Compared to other references examining ASDs or metallomics, this book presents findings of abnormal metal homeostasis in ASD, providing an overview of current findings on trace metal biology, its role in ASD etiology, and how abnormal trace metal biology may be a common factor of several genetic and non-genetic causes of ASDs that were once considered unrelated.
-This comprehensive resource opens new vistas for the development of new therapies based on the targeted manipulation of trace metal homeostasis that will generate new awareness surrounding trac metal levels during pregnancy.
+This comprehensive resource opens new vistas for the development of new therapies based on the targeted manipulation of trace metal homeostasis that will generate new awareness surrounding trace metal levels during pregnancy.

 - Reviews the role of trace metals in brain development

 - Summarizes research linking trace metals and autism

 - Explores heterogenous phenotypes as a factor of genetic and non-genetic factors